alexandrewalsh/CRAM/README.md

+Welcome to Lecture Buddy!
 This Repo is meant for the STEP 2020 Internship Capstone Project.
-Very cash money.

 Principle authors:
 Nathan Zhao